catskillmarina/wordpress-flashproxy/readme.txt

 http[s]://crypto.stanford.edu/flashproxy/embed.html

+This code enables the users browser to act as a proxy for TOR network users.

 AND if the viewer agrees, it sends data to the TOR network.
 The website for the TOR project is https://torproject.org .